 • Frequently raise your hand in class.
 In many classrooms it is much better to state the wrong answer to a question than to remain silent.
 We faculty also appreciate students who are willing to alleviate the extended silence than can descend after a question has been posed.

 • Present yourself in a neat and clean manner.
-And, don’t chew gum.
+And, avoid chewing gum in class.
 If your piercings or tattoos could be considered garish by an older generation, consider whether it might be wise to suppress them.

 • Always have with you your schedule and a way to take notes.